Census Dots

 Native American/Other

-Of the 590 places in Nebraska, Fairfield is the 254th most populous.
+Fairfield is ranked the 272nd most populous place in Nebraska, out of 593 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fairfield was ranked the 254th most populous place in the 2020 Census.

 Fairfield's White Population